tonify-dev/tonify-contracts/docs/Market.md

 ## Create deal

+You need to add 0.15 TON to the message for gas, remain amount of ton will be returned to sender.

 There are two types of markets:

 1. Market without amm
    When market is without amm, you don't need to pass oracleAssetData and oracleTokenData, you should specify null.
 2. Market with amm
    When market is with amm, you need to pass oracleAssetData and oracleTokenData.
 After creating a deal automatically takes a deal.
 Please fetch rateAsset and rateToken from redstone.

 ### Token market